Property: Property in philosophy

 In medieval and Renaissance Europe the term "property" essentially referred to land.
 After much rethinking, land has come to be regarded as only a special case of the property genus.
 This rethinking was inspired by at least three broad features of early modern Europe: the surge of commerce, the breakdown of efforts to prohibit interest (then called "usury"), and the development of centralized national monarchies.

 Ancient philosophy

 Urukagina, the king of the Sumerian city-state Lagash, established the first laws that forbade compelling the sale of property.

-The Bible in Leviticus 19:11 and ibid.
-19:13 states that the Israelites are not to steal.
+The Bible in Leviticus 19:11 and 19:13 states that the Israelites are not to steal.

-Aristotle, in Politics, advocates "private property."
+Aristotle, in Politics, advocates "private property".
 He argues that self-interest leads to neglect of the commons. "[T]hat which is common to the greatest number has the least care bestowed upon it.
 Everyone thinks chiefly of his own, hardly at all of the common interest, and only when he is himself concerned as an individual."